One way to save money when buying a home is by getting a mortgage online. You can compare the best rates from online mortgage companies.

 There are plenty of places willing to lend you money.
-But you might give these online lenders a look first.
-With any loan, make sure you compare rates from several lenders.
-On a $200,000 starting balance, a rate that’s 0.25% lower can save you $10,800 on a 30-year fixed rate term.
+But you might give these online mortgage companies a look first.

 You can apply for both new home loans and mortgage refinancing online.